Defining Quantum Games

-In our analysis we have differentiated simulations from games, excluded a couple of interactive art pieces and other creations with playful and gamified aspects.
-We note here also that these dimensions are welcomed to be used also in defining and exploring quantum art, quantum music, quantum performing arts or other creations that reference quantum physics.
-We open the discussion for other fields of sciences through the presented dimensions of quantum games.
-Could games related to biology, to astrophysics or cosmology be characterised in a similar manner?
-What are the further layers of scientific purposes?
-Would it make sense to separate the different types of serious games like games for training or citizen science, games to create awareness, games for education and outreach under this dimension when considering quantum games?
-What could be gained from it?
-What would this kind of insight bring for quantum game development?
+We note that the presented dimensions can also be used to define and explore quantum art, quantum music, quantum performing arts or other creations referencing quantum physics.
+We also extend this discussion to other scientific fields using the presented dimensions, focusing on perceivable aspects, relations to scientific uses, and potential technologies and simulations central to each field.
+We propose that games related to biology, astrophysics or cosmology, for example, could be characterised in this manner.
+We also invite further investigation into additional layers of the dimension of scientific purposes.
+As for now, most serious quantum games are educational, and only a few have citizen science-related objectives \cite{ahmed2021PHD, piispanen2023projects, piispanen2024cisci, piispanen2024thesis}.
+Therefore, it does not yet make sense to separate the different types of serious games, such as those for training, citizen science, awareness, education, and outreach, within this dimension when considering quantum games.
+However, we suspect that the future of quantum games may require a revisit on this dimension.
+We propose that acknowledging these further layers would rationalise and organise the design objectives and the development of serious quantum games.

-Much like with the games on early computers, the motivations behind the development of quantum computer games have evolved from testing existing games on quantum computers to games designed for quantum computers.
-So what is it that quantum technologies, or a quantum computer in particular, could give to games?
-One such direction might be the vision behind the game C.L.A.Y.: Truly unique playing experiences.
-If the interaction between the player and a quantum computer could be offered as a lagless, constant feedback loop, maybe the probabilistic nature of quantum physical phenomena could offer unique feedback on each run of a game \cite{skult2022}.